metamath/lamp-guide/docs/index.md

 deeper levels, so it has no affect on searches with search depth 1.
-This setting can limit justifications to be considered based on whether or not they are less than the length (or less than or equal to the length) of the statement being justified.
+This setting can limit justifications to be considered based on whether or not they are less than the length (or less than or equal to the length) of the statement/step being justified.
-In many cases longer statements shouldn't be considered at deeper depths, since that often implies *increasing* instead of *decreasing* complexity.
+In many cases longer statements/steps shouldn't be considered at deeper depths, since that often implies *increasing* instead of *decreasing* complexity.
 Let's imagine that the system is searching and has to search more than depth 1.